-- Arrive prior to the start of the performance and find a seat promptly. - If you must arrive late or leave early, only enter or exit while the audience is applauding or during the intermission. - Applaud for the performer as they enter the stage and until bow is taken. - During the program, sit quietly and listen.
-Music is to be heard and the performer deserves your attention.
-Unnecessary noise and/or movement can disturb the concentration of the performer and distract others around you.
-Applaud only after the composition is completed.
-Some musical compositions have just one part while others may be in multiple movements with breaks in between.
-The printed program can give useful information about the works to be performed. - Dress suitably for recitals and evening concerts.
-Business casual is appropriate for Division of Music Student Recitals.
-Semi-formal wear is appropriate for evening concerts. - No food, drink, or tobacco is allowed in concerts or recitals.
+• Arrive before the start of the performance and find a seat promptly.

-- No cell phones, beepers, pagers, cameras or other sound generating devices are allowed. - Children are always welcome at concerts.
-If they become noisy, they should be removed from the concert hall.
+- If you must arrive late or leave early, only enter or exit while the audience applauds or during the intermission. - Applaud for the performer as they enter the stage. - During the program, sit quietly and listen.
+The performer deserves your attention.
+Unnecessary noise and movement can disturb the performer's concentration and distract others around you. - Applaud after the completed composition.
+Some musical compositions have just one part, while others may be in multiple movements with breaks in between.
+The printed program can give helpful information about the work. - Dress suitably for recitals and evening concerts.
+Business casual is appropriate for the division of music student recitals.
+Semi-formal wear is appropriate for evening concerts. - No food, drink, or tobacco is allowed in concerts or recitals. - No cell phones, beepers, pagers, cameras, or other sound-generating devices are allowed. - Children are always welcome at concerts.
+However, please consider those around you if they become noisy.